Barry-Greaves/machine-learning/README.md

 # Deployment

-I created the repository using the [Code Institute Gitpod Template](https://github.com/Code-Institute-Org/gitpod-full-template)
+- I created the repository using the [Code Institute Gitpod Template](https://github.com/Code-Institute-Org/gitpod-full-template)

-I selected "Use this template" and then created a new repository using the full template.
+- I selected "Use this template" and then created a new repository using the full template.

-Once in Github repository I then set up the development environment in Gitpod
+- Once in Github repository I then set up the development environment in Gitpod

-I begun the website by creating an index.html page and css style sheet.
+- I begun the website by creating an index.html page and css style sheet.

-I committed all updates through the development process, ensuring they were well defined and included a clear message describing the reason for each commit.
+- I committed all updates through the development process, ensuring they were well defined and included a clear message describing the reason for each commit.

-The website is hosted on Github pages and can be found by navigated to the settings tab in the repoistory and then clicking on pages where you can find a link to the live website.
+- The website is hosted on Github pages and can be found by navigated to the settings tab in the repoistory and then clicking on pages where you can find a link to the   live website.

-Live link is available here: https://barry-greaves.github.io/machine-learning/index.html
+-Live link is available here: https://barry-greaves.github.io/machine-learning/index.html
 <hr>

 # Forking This Project
-Fork this project following the steps:
+- Fork this project following the steps:
-Open GitHub.
+- Open GitHub.
-Click on the project to be forked.
+- Click on the project to be forked.
-Find the 'Fork' button to the top right of the page.
+- Find the 'Fork' button to the top right of the page.
-Once you click the button the fork will be in your repository..
+- Once you click the button the fork will be in your repository..

 <hr>

 # Cloning This Project

-Clone this project following the steps:
+- Clone this project following the steps:
-Open GitHub.
+- Open GitHub.
-Click on the project to be cloned.
+- Click on the project to be cloned.
-You will be provided with three options to choose from, HTTPS, SSH or GitHub CLI, click the clipboard icon in order to copy the URL..
+- You will be provided with three options to choose from, HTTPS, SSH or GitHub CLI, click the clipboard icon in order to copy the URL..
-Once you click the button the fork will be in your repository.
+- Once you click the button the fork will be in your repository.
-Open a new terminal.
+- Open a new terminal.
-Change the current working directory to the location that you want the cloned directory.
+- Change the current working directory to the location that you want the cloned directory.
-Type 'git clone' and paste the URL copied in step 3.
+- Type 'git clone' and paste the URL copied in step 3.
-Press 'Enter' and the project is cloned.
+- Press 'Enter' and the project is cloned.

 <hr>